Home » Do Tortoises Shells Grow with Them?

 Do Tortoises Lose Their Shells When Shedding?

-Tortoises aren’t like hermit crabs, which leave their old shells in search of better, stronger shells.
+Tortoises aren’t like hermit crabs, which leave their old shells for better, stronger shells.

 Instead, tortoise shells are fused to their skeleton, preventing them from ever removing their shells.
 The shell they have upon hatching is what they’ll have for their entire lives.

-Since tortoise shells are attached to their skeletons, they can’t shed their shell.
+They can’t shed their shells because they’re attached to their skeletons.
 Bits of keratin may flake off occasionally as the tortoise grows, which is a form of shedding.

 how do tortoises grow their shells?